10 Questions to Ask Your Mortgage Broker or Lender

 Average loan processing time periods fall between 21 and 45 days.
 To properly write a purchase contract, you need to include a closing date, and that date should be coordinated with your lender.
 Find out:

 - How long after final application approval will the loan fund?

 A big issue is closing your transaction on time.
 Your purchase contract will contain a date to close escrow, but that date is generally subject to the lender's ability to close on time.
 If the lender cannot close on time, that could mean extra costs or problems for the buyer, such as:

-- Increase of interest rate if the lock expires
+- An increase of interest rate if the lock expires.

 - Loss of a home if the buyer's rental lease is over.